 1) Activate the yeastIn a medium mixing bowl, whisk together the sourdough starter and yeast.
 Let it sit for about 10 minutes so the yeast activates.

-2) Build the dough and kead itStir in the bread flour, olive oil and salt.
+2) Build the dough and kead itStir in the bread flour, vegetable oil and salt.
 Transfer the dough to a clean surface and knead it for 12 to 15 minutes, kneading 1 Tablespoon of water into the dough at a time until just before the dough starts to stick to your hands.

-3) Allow the dough to riseForm the dough into a ball, coat it with olive oil and place it inside a clean medium mixing bowl.
+3) Allow the dough to riseForm the dough into a ball, coat it with vegetable oil and place it inside a clean medium mixing bowl.
 Cover the bowl with a plastic bag or plastic wrap and let it sit for about 4 to 6 hours until it gets 80% to 100% bigger.

 At this point the dough can either be used immediately or covered in plastic wrap and refrigerated for up to several days.
 If you're using it later, make sure the dough is room temperature before removing it from the plastic wrap and forming it into shape.